stanzwinkels/grasp_generator/README.md

 # Grasp generator

-:warning: **This repository is still under development!
-Using is at own risk**

 This readme file contains the final work of S. Zwinkels.
 It requires some additional third party packages.
 The code forms a block into a bigger pipeline to grasp complex products in different orientations.